maur1/azure-devops/README.md

 ## Architectural Diagram
 The project demonstrates the use of azure pipelines, the flow is seen below:
-When changes to the ML code is made in the main branch the azure pipeline is triggered, it will perform the steps highlighted in build job.
+When changes to the ML code is made in the main branch, the azure pipeline and github actions are triggered.
+The azure pipeline will perform the steps highlighted in build job.
 Then if all steps are successfull the image will be deployed to the specified envinoment in Azure App services.

 ![Screenshot](photos/pipelineArch.png)